diiyw/nodis/README.md

 ## Features

 - Fast and embeddable
-- Low memory used, only hot key stored in memory
+- Low memory used, only hot data stored in memory
 - Snapshot and WAL for data storage.

 ## Get Started